Welfare and Religion in a European Perspective (WREP)

 Research interests

 My concerns with the connections between religion and modernity date from the mid 1980s.
-The canvas on which I have worked has, however, steadily widened: from an initial engagement with faith in the inner cities of modern Britain (Ahern and Davie 1987), through a more general consideration of the religious life of Britain (Davie1994), to a concern with the patterns of religion in modern Europe (Davie 2000).
-The next step was to place Europe itself within a global context, but at this point the narrative takes a rather different turn.
+The canvas on which I have worked has, however, steadily widened: from an initial engagement with faith in the inner cities of modern Britain (Ahern and Davie 1987), through a more general consideration of the religious life of Britain (Davie 1994), to a concern with the patterns of religion in modern Europe (Davie 2000).
+The next step was to place Europe itself within a global context, but at this point the narrative took a rather different turn.
 It is simply not the case that the patterns of religious activity discovered in Western Europe are those of the modern world more generally.
-Europe: the Exceptional Case (2002) deals with these issues by looking at Europe from the outside.
+Europe: The Exceptional Case (2002) deals with these issues by looking at Europe from the outside rather than within.

 Research supervision

-Given that I am now retired, I can no longer accept new post-graduate students in Exeter.
+I am now retired and can no longer accept post-graduate students at Exeter.

 Other information